 Ricotta (ree∙COT∙tah) means cooked again.
 Ricotta is made when the left over liquid from cheese making (whey) is cooked a second time.
 Vinegar or lemon juice is added to coagulate or curdle the whey and these curds make ricotta.
 Making ricotta at home from whey isn’t practical, since you need so much of it to make a small amount of ricotta.
 The do-it-yourself alternative is to use whole milk and the result is every bit as yummy.
-You can keep it in the fridge for up to 5 days, but it won’t last that long!
+It will keep in the fridge for up to 5 days, but it won’t last that long!

 You will need:

 2 L (8 cups) whole milk (3.25% MF).
 Organic milk is best.
 Do not use skim or low-fat milk!
 I have used lactose-free milk, but it has to be whole milk

 1 tsp sea salt